discus-sions/TownOfHost-TheOtherRoles/README.md

 Basis : Engineer<br>
 Victory Conditions : Finish All Tasks, Then Die<br>

-The Terrorists are the Neutral Role where they win the game alone if they die with all their tasks completed.<br>
+The Terrorist are the Neutral Role where they win the game alone if they die with all their tasks completed.<br>
 Any cause of death is acceptable.<br>
 If they die before completing their tasks, or if they survive at the game end, they lose.<br>